May 15th 2019 – By: William Larsen – Civilians News – “News For All Views”

 – “30 And Out” –

-Furthermore, at the time this request drew wide-spread media skepticism, predominately over the issue of government spending.
-In fact, this request by GM was so hotly debated in the media, that The Wall Street Journal remarked, “the government could alternatively buy hundreds of thousands of new cars and simply give them to deserving citizens… for that amount of money.”
+Nevertheless, even 10 years ago, this request drew wide-spread skepticism over the issue of government spending.
+In fact, The Wall Street Journal even remarked, “the government could alternatively buy hundreds of thousands of new cars and simply give them to deserving citizens… for this amount of money.”

-But now, 10 years later… I ask the question, “was that skepticism fair?”
-Especially in the wake of how automakers spent those subsidies and how the automakers have done business, since that time… For example, I almost never see a Chevy Volt out on the road today, which was one of GM’s main selling points, when lobbying for those funds.
+Nevertheless, today… I ask the question, “was that skepticism fair?”
+Particularly in the wake of how automakers spent those subsidies and how the automakers have done business, since that time… For example, today, I almost never see a Chevy Volt out on the road, which was one of GM’s main selling points, when lobbying for these funds, 10 years ago.
 Nevertheless, let’s re-examine this debate… from 10 years ago.

-Now what stands out to me isn’t the vast sum of money that GM requested….. or that GM has yet to deliver on it’s promises (particularly pertaining to providing more, “eco friendly,” electric cars)….. but instead what stands out to me, is the retirement plans, for which GM sought to subsidize with these funds… are totally different than what we have today.
+Now, what stands out to me… first and foremost…. isn’t the vast sum of money requested….. or that GM has yet to deliver on it’s promises, to this day (particularly pertaining to electric cars and the Chevy Volt)….
+No, instead… what stands out to me is that GM’s retirement plans, which they sought to subsidize with these funds… are totally different than what we have today.

-Specifically, when’s the last time anyone in America heard the words, “30 and out?”
+Specifically, when’s the last time that anyone heard the words, “30 and out?”

 “30 and out?”